Scoring Your Credit

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 600.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
-Some of the factors in deciding your FICO score include:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+In recent years, however, some borrowers have seen their score drop by hundreds of points because of loss of employment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in calculating your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time every month?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 700 to get a acceptable interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double that of someone with a higher credit score.